zak-schlemmer/robot/README.md

 * fswatch
 * docker-sync

-The install/update scripts will skill attempting to implement these items if they exist.
+The install/update scripts will skip attempting to implement these items if they exist.

 ----------------